microsoft/CCF/sphinx/source/operators/index.rst

 Operations
 ==========

-This section describes how :term:`operators` manage the different nodes constituting a CCF network.
+This section describes how :term:`Operators` manage the different nodes constituting a CCF network.

 .. toctree::
     :maxdepth: 2